Sir Fitzroy Maclean, 1st Baronet: Later life

 Maclean was elected as Conservative Member of Parliament (MP) for Lancaster in the 1941 by-election.
 He was re-elected from Lancaster in 1945, 1950, 1951, and 1955.
-He served briefly as a junior minister at the War Office from 1954 to 1957.
-Harold Macmillan regretted losing him, "but he is really so hopeless in the House that he is a passenger in office ... a great pity, since he is so able."
+He served briefly as Financial Secretary to the War Office from 1954 to 1957.
+Harold Macmillan regretted losing him, "but he is really so hopeless in the House that he is a passenger in office... a great pity, since he is so able."

-On 9 July 1949, Maclean laid the foundation stone of the Overton & District Memorial Hall in his Lancaster constituency.
-He had been President of the committee that had raised the money to purchase the land and build it.
+On 9 July 1949, Maclean laid the foundation stone of the Overton & District Memorial Hall in his Lancaster constituency, where he was president of the committee that had raised the money to purchase the land and build it.

-In the 1959 general election he switched constituencies to Bute and North Ayrshire, where he was elected as a Unionist.
+At the 1959 general election Maclean switched constituencies to Bute and North Ayrshire, where he was elected as a Unionist.
 He was re-elected as a Unionist in 1964, and as a Conservative in 1966 and 1970.
 He retired at the February 1974 general election.
-In his last two years, he was appointed as a member of the Parliamentary Assembly of the Council of Europe and Western European Union.
+In his last two years, Maclean was appointed as a member of the Parliamentary Assembly of the Council of Europe and Western European Union.

-Maclean was Executive Chair (1959-1970) and later President (1977-1987) of the GB-USSR Association.
+Maclean was Executive Chairman (1959–1970) and later President (1977–1987) of the GB-USSR Association.
 The Association, funded by the Foreign and Commonwealth Office [FCO], was a semi-official organization for cultural relations with the Soviet Union.

+He was mooted as a secret envoy to the government of Yugoslavia following the attempted assassination of Croatian dissident Nikola Štedul in Scotland in 1988.